International Port & Marine Development Conference 2024 concludes embracing trends to enhance efficiency and sustainability

 For more information on the conference schedule, speaker lineup, and registration details, please visit https://portdevelopmentconference.com.

 Press release issued on behalf of GM Events by Coral Coast Public Relations.
-For press inquiries, please connect with Verna on +971581544378 or verna@coralcoastpr.com / nishrat@coralcoastpr.com.
+For press inquiries, please connect with Verna. or verna@coralcoastpr.com / nishrat@coralcoastpr.com.
 For event inquiries, please connect with Medhat on mohamed@gmpublicrelations.ae